linebender/linebender.github.io/content/blog/2024-01-11-xilem-backend-roadmap.md

 Okay, this one makes me blush a little.

-I'm the only maintainer of Masonry, a GUI crate with barely over 300 stars on Github and little outside interest.
+I'm the only maintainer of Masonry, a GUI crate with barely over 300 stars on GitHub and little outside interest.
 Can I really justify taking the money Google pays me to improve Xilem and spending my time on Masonry instead?

 That choice isn't random, mind you: Masonry was forked from Druid, Xilem's ancestor, and in fact Xilem and Masonry share a lot of code right now.